dxvid-pts/miniplayer/README.md

 [![Pub](https://img.shields.io/pub/v/miniplayer?color=2196F3)](https://pub.dev/packages/miniplayer)

-A lightweight flutter package providing a miniplayer widget which resizes according to drag gestures and returns a builder function with the current height and percentage progress.
+A lightweight flutter package to simplify the creation of a miniplayer by providing a builder function with the current height and percentage progress.
+The widget responds to tap and drag gestures and is highly customizable.

 ## Demo